railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 You must then set the rules for calculating the price of transport in the first tab *Transprt Grid*.
 A rule must first of all have a name.
 Then set the condition for which this rule is applicable, for example Weight < 0.5kg.

-    .. tip::   *Note*   Weights
+.. note:: Weights

    Weights are expressed in kilograms.
 You can define a number with a decimal point or comma, so that to set 500g you'd put 0.5 in the weight rule.

 Then give the sale price and the cost price.
 The price can be expressed in different ways: